ark_helm_charts

 ldap:

-arkcase:
+arkcase: "arkcase-ldap-secret"

-Here’s another example, for external Alfresco:
+Here’s another example, for external S3, using the abridged configuration syntax:

 global: